dispatchrabbi/article-appstate/bower_components/can/component/component.md

       }
     }

-When the show children button is clicked, the scope's `showChildren` method is called which adds that item to the breadcrumb like:
+When the "+" icon is clicked next to each item, the scope's `showChildren` method is called, which adds that item to the breadcrumb like:

     showChildren: function( item, el, ev ) {